 CLIMATE POLICY

-What is currently offered is based on profits.
-This includes:
+What is currently offered is based

 What is needed is a complete restructuring of our world to meet the scale of the crisis.